 Nathan Willis films as Benjamin Victor works on his clay model of Daisy Bates.
 Photo: Arkansas PBS

 On this state holiday honoring civil rights pioneer Daisy Gatson Bates, people can register for free tickets to a screening next month of an Arkansas PBS original documentary that tells the story of placing statues of Bates and singer-songwriter Johnny Cash in the U.S. Capitol.
-While working for Little Rock public radio station KUAR in previous years, I reported on each step of the process — often alongside filmmaker Nathan Willis — and know people will enjoy watching the fascinating details of the legislative debate, selection of the sculptors, the physical work of making the statues, then getting all the needed approvals to place them in the Capitol.
+While working for Little Rock Public Radio’s KUAR in previous years, I reported on each step of the process — often alongside filmmaker Nathan Willis — and know people will enjoy watching the fascinating details of the legislative debate, selection of the sculptors, the physical work of making the statues, then getting the needed approvals to place them in the Capitol.

 The screening will be Wednesday, March 19, 7 p.m. at Robinson Center in Little Rock.
 You can register for free tickets here.
 There will first be a panel discussion, followed by the documentary.
 It will make its broadcast premiere the following night, Thursday, Feb.
 20 at 7 p.m.